waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 3. Main Quest & Active Leads
 - **Primary Objective:** Deliver the SECRETPOTION to Jasmine at the Olivine Lighthouse.
+- **Dark Cave Lead:** Received mail on the Battle Tower PC from 'RANDY'.
+Message: 'DARK CAVE leads to another road.'
+This confirms it's a through-route.
 - **Legendary Beasts:** Suicune, Raikou, and Entei have been awakened in the Burned Tower.
 The Sage in the Tin Tower has asked me not to enter.
 - **Stolen Pokémon (Cianwood):** A Rocker's Pokémon was stolen.
 I am currently safekeeping his SHUCKIE.
 - **Moomoo Farm:** The Miltank is sick and requires a specific item named 'BERRY'.
 Other named berries do not work.